Are you having trouble getting a handle on your spending? If so, you may benefit from using the cash envelope system.

 Read our tips to help you determine your budget percentages.

-You might make envelopes for the following categories:
+You might make cash envelopes for the following categories:

 - Taxes (Unless you’re self-employed and don’t pay in during the calendar year)

 Isn’t it Dangerous to Carry That Much Cash Around?